 With Christmas meant to be about creating happy family memories, it can be difficult when parents have separated or divorced and children are caught up in the angst.
+If you’re struggling with shared custody issues this Christmas, here’s some tips for helping children have a wonderful festive season, even though mum and dad are not together.

 However, and speaking from experience, with a bit of organisation, a bit more of putting grievances aside, even for a short time, and a lot of remembering who Christmas is for and what it’s about, it is possible to create wonderful Christmas memories for not so ‘typical’ families.